rtwolfe/portfolio/portfolio.md

 I built four compilers and an agentic operations portal to fix that.
 Each compiler automates a phase of the AI SDLC where hand-assembly fails.
 The portal closes the loop with real-time governance monitoring:

 - **Rapid prototyping** → Designer-SDD compiles unstructured ideas — briefs, transcripts, notes — into scored, validated, build-ready specification packages.
 The output isn't a document.
 It's a complete SDD package that any developer or AI agent can build from.
 Spec it, score it, build absolutely anything.
-- **Prompt SDLC** → Charlotte compiles prompts and Claude Code skills through a 5-stage deterministic pipeline with a 94-block type system, security scanning across 54 checks, version control, and CI/CD generation.
+- **Prompt SDLC** → Charlotte compiles prompts, Claude Code skills, and MCP servers through a 5-stage deterministic pipeline with a 94-block type system, security scanning across 54 checks, version control, and CI/CD generation.
+MCP server generation produces complete Python projects from compiled specs — tool handlers, resource endpoints, prompt definitions, and client config.
 Full SDLC automation for every prompt artifact — compiled, versioned, tested, deployed.
 - **QA automation** → Stratum compiles source code into comprehensive quality assessments — extracting full architecture across 6 languages, generating unit tests, API tests, and documentation, then enforcing eight independent quality gates.
 SDLC automation for test generation and quality assurance.
 - **Agentic compilation + governance** → Castellan compiles YAML specs into production-ready governed agents with constitutional governance, runtime guardrails, OWASP security auditing, and multi-target deployment.
 This is the agentic compiler.
 Governance is structural — enforced at compile time, embedded in the deployed agent, monitored in production.
 - **Fleet governance** → The Monitoring Portal receives cryptographically signed health packets from every deployed agent, tracks governance drift in real time, fires alerts when safety thresholds breach, and provides an instant kill switch for any agent in the fleet.
 The agentic portal that closes the governance loop.